ptch05/ptch05/README.md

-# Hi there 👋, I'm Peiman Timaji
+# Hi there 👋, I'm Peiman
 Coming from an art background, I’ve learned to appreciate the detail that goes into writing clean, maintainable code that evolves over time.
 I’m now more so passionate about backend development, building scalable systems, and designing efficient APIs.

 - 📚 Computer Science Student @ City, University of London